bruss22/bruss.toolkit/README.md

 	- pip install requests

 Fortigate notes:
-- set all web filter categories to monitor or block to endure logging
+- set all web filter categories to monitor or block to ensure logging os performed.
+Allow will not be logged.
-- typically the default app control profile is fine for monitor. diag sys sdwan internet-service-app-ctrl-list requires an sdwan rule using an app as destination
+- typically the default app control profile is fine for monitor.
+- SDWAN App-Cache: ```diag sys sdwan internet-service-app-ctrl-list``` requires an sdwan rule using an application as destination to populate.

 ⸻
 ```